wileyenterpriseandroid/migrate-sdk/README.md

 ## Getting the code

-If you choose to work witht the code checkout the repos:
+If you, OPTIONALLY, choose to work with the code checkout the repos:

 migrate-sdk
 migrate
 migrate-client
 EnterpriseAndroidExamples

+Note: We dont recommend that you try to work with the code until you have had some success working with the binary version of the SDK.

 As listed on the following page: https://github.com/wileyenterpriseandroid